Rachel Griffiths: 2001–2011: American television and further acclaim

-2012–2018: Return to Australia; directing
+2012–present: Return to Australia; directing

 In 2012, Griffiths returned to live in her native Australia, after having lived and worked in the United States for a decade.
 She expressed a desire to work less and spend more time with her children after having worked what she described as "80-hour-weeks" while appearing on Six Feet Under and Brothers & Sisters.

 In November 2013, The Sydney Morning Herald reported that Griffiths was to play Julia Gillard in a television drama based on the book, The Stalking of Julia Gillard by Kerry-Anne Walsh.
 But the project stalled as the proposal for the film was rejected by the Australian television networks.

 In 2015, she made her debut as a television director when she directed three episodes of the second series of the Australian teen drama Nowhere Boys.

 In 2016, Griffiths was cast opposite Guy Pearce and Mary-Louise Parker in the American miniseries When We Rise, a docudrama focusing on LGBT rights, in which she portrays a nurse during the HIV/AIDS epidemic in the United States.
 The same year, she appeared in a supporting part opposite Hugo Weaving in the Mel Gibson-directed war drama Hacksaw Ridge, which earned her an AACTA nomination for Best Supporting Actress.
 In 2018, she appears in the SBS thriller miniseries Dead Lucky, which was sold for American distribution to the streaming service SundanceNow in April 2018.

 In 2020, Griffiths starred in the Amazon Prime television show, The Wilds, as Gretchen Klein.

+In 2023, Griffiths was announced as the lead role for New Zealand comedy-drama series Madam.

+In 2024, Griffiths appeared in the final season of ABC political drama Total Control, after appearing in the two previous seasons, she also served as executive producer on the 3 series show..